ellisez/AutoBinding/auto_binding/README.md

 >
 > child is a regular widget called;

-> Note: The data provided by `ModelStatefulWidget` should not be defined at the same location as the calling data.
-If
-> the data provider and caller are not visible to each other across layers, the meaning of data sharing and state
-> synchronization will be lost.

 ### ModelStatelessWidget

 `ModelStatelessWidget`, similar to `ModelStatefulWidget`, also provides a `model` parameter that can be used directly as